Immaculata-LaSalle High School: La Salle High School

 Once again, the Sisters of St. Joseph welcomed diverse students to the school as had always been their tradition in America.
 Although the U.S. Supreme Court 1954 decision in Brown vs. Board of Education made segregated schools illegal, in 1964 only 2% of public schools nationwide were racially integrated.

-On September 11, 1961, LaSalle High School was officially founded by Bishop Coleman F. Carroll under the direction of the District of Cuba of the Brothers of the Christian Schools (the Christian Brothers).
-LaSalle opened its doors for the first time in late September with 260 students (grades 7 through 12) with a faculty of 13 Christian Brothers.
+On September 11, 1961, La Salle High School was officially founded by Bishop Coleman F. Carroll under the direction of the District of Cuba of the Brothers of the Christian Schools (the Christian Brothers).
+La Salle opened its doors for the first time in late September with 260 students (grades 7 through 12) with a faculty of 13 Christian Brothers.
 The majority of students were Cuban refugees.
-Two American brothers assisted the faculty, and Brother Benjamin Roque, FSC became LaSalle's first principal.
+Two American brothers assisted the faculty, and Brother Benjamin Roque, FSC became La Salle's first principal.

-Miami parishes served by Immaculata and LaSalle were: Gesu, St. Michael the Archangel, Sts.
+Miami parishes served by Immaculata and La Salle were: Gesu, St. Michael the Archangel, Sts.
 Peter and Paul, and St. Dominic - Miami; Church of the Little Flower (St. Theresa) - Coral Gables; St. Hugh - Coconut Grove (Miami); Church of the Epiphany and St. Thomas the Apostle - South Miami; Our Lady of the “Holy Rosary” – Perrine; Sacred Heart - Homestead; St. Brendan and St. Timothy - West Miami; and St. Agnes – Key Biscayne.

 On December 2, 1961, Cuban prime minister Fidel Castro announced he was a Communist.
 On December 17, the Immaculata Glee Club presented a Christmas concert – “The Gift,” based on Tchaikovsky's Nutcracker Ballet, under the direction of Sister Mary Josepha Butterfield, SSJ.

-In the Spring of 1962, Immaculata and LaSalle presented their first joint student production, the senior class play - “The Sound of Music.”
+In the Spring of 1962, Immaculata and La Salle presented their first joint student production, the senior class play - “The Sound of Music.”
 In April, the Immaculata Chorus under the direction of Sister Butterfield, SSJ, presented a Spring Concert - “So Proudly We Sing.”

 The concert was recorded on a 331/3 LP record album and sold as a fundraiser.

-On May 31, 1962 for the first time, 85 Immaculata and 30 LaSalle seniors graduated together at Church of the Little Flower (St. Theresa) in Coral Gables.
-These seniors were LaSalle's first graduates in America.
+On May 31, 1962 for the first time, 85 Immaculata and 30 La Salle seniors graduated together at Church of the Little Flower (St. Theresa) in Coral Gables.
+These seniors were La Salle's first graduates in America.

-Sources: Jose Arellano, 1961 LaSalle classmate and school co-founder's oral history and 1961 and 1962 Signum student yearbooks and Corona student newspaper editions.
+Sources: Jose Arellano, 1961 La Salle classmate and school co-founder's oral history and 1961 and 1962 Signum student yearbooks and Corona student newspaper editions.